ilungj/ilungj.github.io/essays/ambiguity-of-design-patterns.md

 Can there be any more new design patterns (that are not based on the common design patterns)?
 Are they necessary?

 Who acknowledges the new design patterns then?
-The authors of Design Patterns: Elements of Reusable Object-Oriented Software who first published the idea?
+The authors of "Design Patterns: Elements of Reusable Object-Oriented Software" who first published the idea?

 Design patterns is loosely defined as best practices that have proven to work over time.
 How can one justify that a particular design pattern worked well over time?
 For how long does it have to work?
 5 years?
 10 years?